alexa/conture/README.md

 The original authors of this dataset asked Amazon Mechanical Turk workers to rate all 2200 interactions on multiple dialog level dimensions.

+The full description of the track challenge can be [found here](https://drive.google.com/file/d/1oVDMg-6HffMpkSXWylafTvVI1pDuMuqw/view).

 ## Dataset Sampling
 We selected all dialogs of length 8 to 9 turns from each of the 11 chatbots.